 This course is an examination of the interrelationships among living things and the physical environment.
-It includes a survey of the characteristics of ecosystems, properties and principles that impact population structure and fluctuations within them, the development and structure of communities, intra-specific and inter-specific relations, issues in conservation biology, and global sustainability.
-Basic principles of ecology at the ecosystem, community, and population levels.
-Includes survey of nutrient cycling, energy flow and ecological modeling of ecosystems.
+It includes a survey of the characteristics of ecosystems, properties, and principles that impact population structure and fluctuations within them, the development and structure of communities, intra-specific and inter-specific relations, issues in conservation biology, and global sustainability.
+This course discusses the basic principles of ecology at the ecosystem, community, and population levels.
+The course includes a survey of nutrient cycling, energy flow, and ecological modeling of ecosystems.